TerribleBrad/Wind-of-Kine/README.md

 ### Controller Support

-I don't use a controller when playing Skyrim so I haven't setup Streamlined Skyrim to work with one.
-Some people have had some issue using controllers so be aware.
-If you know how I could set up controller support reach out to me!
-See [Contact](#contact)
+I don't play Skyrim with a controller so at the moment I don't offer support for it.
+Although, I am working on mkaing Streamlined Controller friendly :)

 ### I have a question